✓ Home Loan from ₹2 Lakhs to ₹15 Crores ✓ Interest Rates Starting @ 8.50% Check Offer

 Eligibility Criteria for Obtaining a Ration Card from the State Government

-To obtain a ration card, an applicant must fulfil the following criteria of eligibility:
+To obtain a ration card under the Targeted Public Distribution System (TPDS), an applicant must meet the following eligibility criteria:

-• The applicant should not have a ration card pertaining to any other state.
+• The applicant cannot hold a ration card from any other state or household

 Documents Required for a Ration Card